Southern Fried Corn is fresh corn seasoned and fried to perfection. Pairs well with Smoky Collard Greens and a variety of mains.

 This side dish consists of fresh corn fried in bacon drippings, seasoned with salt, black pepper, and sugar (optional).
 There are two ways to make it:

-Some individuals love crisp fried corn while other prefer soft.
-It’s allgood.
-This recipe has instructions for both.
-Very easy to make your way.
+For example, this recipe has instructions for both crisp and soft fried corn Very easy to make your way.
 How cool is that?! 🙂